cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Security:

 - If tag verification fails, the decrypted message and wrong message authentication tag MUST NOT be given as output.
-The decrypted message MUST be overwritten with zeros.
+The decrypted message MUST be overwritten with zeros before being returned.
 - The comparison of the input `tag` with the `expected_tag` MUST be done in constant time.

 Inputs: